masotime/qscraper/README.md

 Simple, basic web scraping with support for cookies, jQuery functionality.
 Uses [Promises/A+][refp] specification in place of callbacks.

+The library has automatic support for gzip streams and 303 redirects (automatically follows them), which are not automatically supported by mikeal's request.

 ## Usage

 qScraper works along the lines of "sessions".